jpmens/qtripp/README.md

 ## features

+* configurable MQTT publish topics (device lookup)
 * extensible
 * copious debugging
+* support for device reports with embedded segments (e.g. GTFRI/GTERI)
-* ignore specific reports
+* ignore specific device reports
-* configurable reports per/device and per/firmware basis
+* configurable reports per/device and on a per/firmware basis
 * fast
 * extra JSON data can be merged in to data from devices
 * OwnTracks JSON support